How it all began

 However, a major breakthrough on the Polish market was the acquisition of Zabka, the country's largest independent food retail chain, with more than 2,000 stores, which was completed in summer 2007.
 It was Penta's second transaction, after Aero Vodochody, that exceeded 100 million Euros of enterprise value.
 In 2011, Penta sold Zabka Polska to private equity company Mid Europa Partners and is among top 3 projects in the overall history of Penta on all markets..

-In 2012, Penta entered a German market by an acquisition of a mechanical engineering company Gehring Technologies and intends to allocate 25 % of Penta assets in Germany until 2015.
+In 2012, Penta entered German market by an acquisition of a mechanical engineering company Gehring Technologies.

 In 2011, Penta's NAV exceeded EUR 1 billion for the first time in the history by reaching EUR 1.07 billion; its assets reached EUR 4.7 billion.